Clipmakers

-Clipmakers (Клипмейкеры) is a 2023 Russian musical comedy film written and directed by Grigory Konstantinopolsky with biopic elements.
+Clipmakers (Клипмейкеры) is a 2023 Russian comedy film written and directed by Grigory Konstantinopolsky with biopic elements.

 The cast of the film in the lead roles is represented by Alexander Gorchilin, Aleksandr Kuznetsov, Mariya Shalayeva and our other artists.
 The film takes place in the nineties.
 The film tells about young music video makers who always have some kind of adventure and it seems to them that everything is still ahead.

 It is scheduled to be theatrically released on January 5, 2023, by Cinema Atmosphere.

 Plot

 The action of the picture takes place in the dashing 1990s - with their powerful and at the same time spontaneous business development, glamorous parties, gang wars, often turning into a bloody ending.
 The production of commercials and music videos is becoming one of the most profitable financial investments.
 The protagonist of the film, a young ambitious Moscow music video director Grisha, is just starting his journey in this new profession for Russian society.
 For the successful development of his career, he needs useful connections, therefore, in his environment there are only the highest paid video makers in the country, and among his clients are the most popular domestic artists.
 Gregory is trying his luck, getting involved from time to time in dangerous adventures.
 But it's worth it: after all, as they say, who does not take risks does not drink champagne!